aramaraj/docks-python-image/README.md

 #to see process
 docker ps or docker stats

-#TO ssh  into the container
+#To ssh  into the container
 sudo docker exec -it <containerid>  bash

 #